SeldonIO/seldon-core/docs-gb/getting-started/cli.md

 ---
 description: Learn how to install and use the Seldon CLI tool for managing Seldon Core 2 resources in non-Kubernetes environments.
-This guide covers installation methods for Linux, macOS ARM, and local builds, including Go dependencies, binary setup, and PATH configuration.
 ---

 # Seldon CLI